Matrix questions let you ask respondents to rate multiple items within a single question.

 - It helps to eliminate randomly selected responses

 Matrix questions are also a great way to gather information on respondent satisfaction levels.
 For example, suppose your respondent just had dinner at Awesome Dining and you’d like to know how he or she enjoyed the experience.
 You could create the following Question Group: “How would you rate Awesome Dining?” and ask a few Rating questions to collect responses:

 How to create a Matrix question

-1. Start by selecting the Question Group option from the Blocks menu.
+1. Start by selecting the Question Group option from the menu.
 Enter your question text in the space provided, as indicated in the screenshot.

 3. To make Rating questions more interesting you can add images and videos, adjust the number of steps, and even change the shape of the stars (to something that isn’t a star!)
-This is done via the Block Settings menu.
+This is done via the Question Settings menu.
 The end result is shown in the live preview panel.

 4. Finish adding all of the items you want people to rate as sub questions.
 If you are using Rating questions be sure to tinker with Question settings as we did in the previous step.